 - After this, click submit and follow the other steps required.

-After doing this, you will be informed by your school if you have been approved for the loan.
-In cases where there is a delay, it is advisable to visit your loan financial advisor for any additional documents required.
+After this, the school will notify you of your loan application’s approval status.
+Where there is a delay, it is advisable to visit your loan financial advisor for any additional documents required.

 Is Subsidized Loan Worth It?

 In summary, subsidized loans are worth getting.
-This loan makes it easier for undergraduate students to easily meet their needs.
+This loan simplifies meeting the needs of undergraduate students.
 It makes loan payments and interest rates more affordable for borrowers because it does not accumulate while the student is still in school.